Get Quote

 Sterile barrier standard for lidding

-Why Syringe Blister Pack Material Selection Can Break Your Registration
+Why Syringe Blister Pack Materials Selection Can Break Your Registration

 A plant I audited in Ho Chi Minh City in 2021 had specified 250 μm PVC for a prefilled insulin syringe destined for the Indonesian market.
 The machine was running perfectly — 60 blisters per minute, sealing integrity passing ASTM F2338 dye-ingress at 60 mbar, batch records immaculate.
 Twelve months later, the stability study came back with moisture uptake that invalidated the ICH Q1A(R2) Zone IVb shelf-life claim.
 The dossier went back.
 The product missed the launch window.
 Nobody on the procurement team had asked the basic question: what is this API’s WVTR threshold?